microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

-# Coming soon
-# Clinical Analytics
+# Clinical Analytics & Operational Insights

 The solution for Clinical Analytics will harness data and discover clinical insights to deliver value-based care models.
 In this flow, we look at how you can persist data in an analytical store, enable large scale analytical query capabilities and leverage insights from AI assisted imaging analysis and population health metrics to determine course of care.
 The analytical solution enable you to search through large amounts of data from sources like electronic medical records, smart medical devices, patient and population demographics, and the public domain to find hidden patterns and trends and predict outcomes for individual patients.
 The care guidance can rely on AI learning models that become more precise when additional data and cases are introduced.